3mdeb/news-and-ideas/blog/content/post/2021-12-10-fobnail_2nd_phase.md

 ---
 title: Fobnail Token - developing communication method that meets the CHARRA requirements
-abstract: 'The Fobnail Token is an open-source hardware USB device that help to
+abstract: 'The Fobnail Token is an open-source hardware USB device that helps to
            determine the integrity of the system.
 The purpose of this blog post is to present the development progress of this project.
 During the last phase, we managed to implement the communication method that